Lebaran: Silaturrahmi and lebaran money

 Younger families usually visit their older neighbours or relatives to wish them a happy Eid and to ask for forgiveness.
-During these visits, it is a customs for older, established or married couple to give uang lebaran, a small amount of money, to their own children, as well as those of relatives and neighbours.
+During these visits, it is customary for older, established or married couples to give uang lebaran, a small amount of money, to their own children, as well as those of relatives and neighbours.
 Idul Fitri is a joyous day for children, as adults give them money in colourful envelopes.
-Indonesian banks and Bank Indonesia usually open some money changer counters to change larger to smaller denominations several days prior to Lebaran.
+Indonesian banks and Bank Indonesia usually open some money changer counters to change larger to smaller denominations several days before Lebaran.
 The denominations may vary from 1,000 to 10,000 rupiah.
 The sudden rise of demand for goods (especially food) and services (especially transportation), and the pulsing and distribution of newly printed small denomination bank notes from the central bank, gives the Indonesian economy a seasonal inflation annually.

 Lebaran costumes

-It is customary for Muslim-Indonesians to wear traditional clothing on Eid al-Fitr.
+It is customary for Muslim Indonesians to wear traditional clothing on Eid al-Fitr.
 The male outfit is known as baju koko: a collarless long- or short-sleeve shirt with traditional embroidered designs with a "kilt" sarung of songket, ikat or similar woven, plaid-cloth.
-Alternatively, they may wear Western-style business suits or more traditional loose-fitting trousers with colour-matched shirts, and a peci hat or regional cultural headwear and songkok.
+Alternatively, they may wear Western-style business suits or more traditional loose-fitting trousers with colour-matched shirts and a peci hat or regional cultural headwear and songkok.
 The Malay variant worn in Malaysia, Singapore, Brunei, Southern Thailand and parts of Indonesia (especially Sumatera and Kalimantan) is known as the Baju Melayu, shirt worn with a sarong known as kain samping or songket and a headwear known as songkok.

-Traditional female dress is known as kebaya kurung.
+The traditional female dress is known as kebaya kurung.
 It consists of, normally, a loose-fitting kebaya blouse (which may be enhanced with brocade and embroidery), a long skirt both of which may be batik, or the sarung skirt made of batik, ikat or songket and for some women either the jilbab (hijab) or its variant the stiffened kerudung Veil.

 Non-Austronesian Muslims, or even non-Muslims may don costumes of their respective culture and tradition, or Islamic clothes to show respect to their relatives' or friends' differing religious beliefs for the occasion.
 This is particularly common in Indonesia, where many families have close friends or relatives of differing faiths, namely Catholic, some Protestant, some Hindu, Buddhist and Muslim, or even Confucian.

 Visiting graves

 It is common for many Muslims in Indonesia to visit the graves of loved ones several days before Ramadhan.
-During this visit, they clean the grave, recite Ya-Seen, a chapter (sura) from the Quran and perform the tahlil ceremony.
+During this visit, they clean the grave, recite Ya-Seen, a chapter (sura) from the Quran, and perform the tahlil ceremony.
 These are done as a means to ask God to forgive both the dead and the living for their sins.
-The Javanese majority of Indonesia are known for their pre-Islamic Kejawen traditions of washing the headstone using scented water from the traditional terracotta water-jug, the kendi, and sprinkling hyacinth and jasmine over the graves.
+The Javanese majority of Indonesia is known for their pre-Islamic Kejawen traditions of washing the headstone using scented water from the traditional terracotta water-jug, the kendi, and sprinkling hyacinth and jasmine over the graves.